 Warrant Officer Prerequisites and Duty Description

-255N - Network Systems Technician
+255N - Network Operations Warrant Officer

 Duties:

 • Be a SGT (E5) 2 or above.
-(NO WAIVERS)

 • BLC Graduate.
-(NO WAIVERS)

-• Applicants with a Secret security clearance may apply, but will initiate procedures to obtain a Top Secret (TS) clearance with special compartmentalized information (SCI) access immediately upon selection to the MOS 255N.
+• Applicants with a Secret security clearance may apply but will initiate procedures to obtain a Top Secret (TS) clearance with special compartmentalized information (SCI) access immediately upon selection to the MOS 255N.
 Failure to obtain an adjudicated TS/SCI clearance will disqualify an individual from holding the MOS.

 • Applicants with a TS/SCI security clearance requiring periodic reinvestigation (PR) must submit their PR paperwork prior to submitting a Warrant Officer Accession Application.

 • A letter from a Senior Signal Warrant Officer3 (CW3-CW5) is required.
-(NO WAIVERS)

 • Four (4) years of documented practical experience1 in voice and data internetworking, local and wide area networks (LAN & WAN), include terrestrial, satellite and aerial systems and/or network planning.
-(NO WAIVERS)

 • A minimum of 36 months of rated time2 documented in NCOERs.
 This is the minimum prerequisite; all NCOERs are required for consideration.
 ARNG and USAR applicants may request a waiver for NCOER time, but must provide civilian performance appraisals in conjunction with their NCOERs or in lieu of not having NCOERs.

 • A minimum of six (6) semester hours of College Composition from an accredited institution, English 100 or higher, such as English Composition, Technical Writing, Business Writing, etc. Speech and public speaking courses are not considered as meeting this requirement even if administered by the English department of an institution.
 Successful completion of the CLEP College Composition examination in English (not Composition Modular) or an Associate's degree or higher are the only acceptable alternatives.
 Transcripts comprised of only military training credit are not acceptable.
 The Department of Education maintains a database of accredited postsecondary education institutions and programs at http://ope.ed.gov/accreditation/.
-(NO WAIVERS)

 • A minimum of three (3) semester hours of College Algebra or higher is the only accepted college course from an accredited academic institution.
-Successful completion of the CLEP College Algebra examination or an Associate’s degree or higher are the only acceptable alternatives
+Successful completion of the CLEP College Algebra examination or an Associate’s degree or higher are the only acceptable alternatives.

-Preferred Prerequisites:
+SIGNAL Proponent Preferred Prerequisites:

 • ALC Graduate